marcglasberg/async_redux/README.md

 ## State Declaration

-While your main state class, usually called `AppState`, may be simple and contain all of the state directly, in a real world application you will probably want to create many state classes and add them to the main state class.
+While your main state class, usually called `AppState`, may be simple and contain all the state directly, in a real world application you will probably want to create many state classes and add them to the main state class.
 For example, if you have some state for the login, some user related state, and some *todos* in a To-Do app, you can organize it like this: